 Q-What are your payment terms?

 A-We require a 50% deposit on all orders not already in stock.
 If we have a item in stock we may ask for a small non-refundable deposit to hold the item for you if you are not picking up the item in a short amount of time.
-All cancelled orders are subject to a 15% restocking fee, and any custom orders are subject to a 50% restocking fee (restocking fees will only apply to orders once we have begun fabrication).
+All cancelled orders are subject to a 10% fee, and any custom orders already in production or finished are subject to a 50% restocking fee (restocking fees will only apply to orders once we have begun fabrication).
 We gladly accept cash, check, Master card, Visa, and Discover card.

 Q-Do you offer financing or Lay-A-Way plans.